+91-9923782925

 PCOD & PCOS | Polycystic Ovary Syndrome

-2. PCOS Symptoms: In addition to PCOD symptoms, PCOS may cause weight gain, hair thinning, mood swings, and skin issues like skin tags and dark patches.
+PCOS: In addition to symptoms similar to PCOD, it may cause weight gain, loss of hair, mood swings, and skin conditions, including the formation of additional skin tags and dark patches on the skin.

 Diagnosis

-1. PCOD Diagnosis: Based on ultrasound showing multiple cysts on the ovaries and ruling out other possible conditions.
+PCOD Diagnosis: The diagnosis necessitates ultrasound showing multiple cysts on the ovaries and ruling out the other possible condition that can present with similar signs.

-3. Fertility Treatments: Women trying to conceive may require ovulation-inducing medications like Clomiphene or assisted reproductive technologies (ART).
+Fertility Therapy: Women willing to conceive may require ovulation-inducing drugs, like clomiphene, or assisted reproductive technologies (ART).

-4. Insulin-Sensitizing Drugs: Metformin may be prescribed to improve insulin sensitivity in cases of insulin resistance.
+Insulin-Sensitizing Drugs: Metformin increases insulin sensitivity in those patients with an insult of insulin resistance.

 Diet Plan